“Approximately 10-15% of women have high BP in pregnancy. At times, this poses a grave risk to both mother and baby” says Dr. Priti Arora Dhamija.

 “We kept monitoring her blood pressure until it returned to normal” says Dr. Priti.

-Experiencing difficulties in managing your bp during pregnancy?
+Experiencing difficulties in managing your BP during pregnancy?
 Consult a gynecologist about it.
-Fill the form below to schedule a free consultation with a senior gynecologist at our hospital in South Delhi.
-We will call you to schedule the appointment.
+Please call on +91 9871001458 to schedule a free consultation.

 How to Control BP during Pregnancy with Pre-eclampsia